 Restoration of public services

-From 1984 - Volunteers have, since 1984, steadily restored the line, building signal boxes, station buildings and replacing lost signalling and other infrastructure, working south from Toddington towards Cheltenham Race Course.
+1984 - Since 1984 volunteers have steadily restored the line, building signal boxes, station buildings and replacing lost signalling and other infrastructure, working south from Toddington towards Cheltenham Race Course and north towards Broadway.

 1985 - 2,000 yards of track laid to Didbrook.